-In Apple’s unveiling of the HomePod back in June 2017, it promised two useful scenarios for using multiple HomePods in your home.
+With the HomePod and HomePod mini there are two useful scenarios for using multiple devices in your home.
 In one, you have two HomePods in the same room, and they will configure themselves so that one is a left speaker and one is a right speaker, giving more stereo separation than a single HomePod can manage by bouncing sound off your walls with its array of tweeters.

 In the other, you could have multiple HomePods in different rooms and have them all precisely sync’d up to play the same music all over.

 You can still have multiple HomePods in your home, but they’ll be treated as separate audio devices rather than intelligently working together.

 HomePod and HomePod mini can be activated verbally using the “Hey Siri” voice command.
 You can also tap the touchscreen at that top of each device.